stephlj/ForkWise/README.md

 - BUG: If units don't exist on ingredient load, it just silently skips rows
 - BUG: wont allow recipes that are only partial duplicates
 - BUG: got "contains rows identical to existing pantry items except for the name" when that isn't true
-- REFACTOR: DAL to remove business logic; add recipe from staging table that doesn't come from csv - in future GUI can add from staging to check for missing ingredients and add if necessary
+- FEATURE: Add recipe as ingredient - add recipe from staging table that doesn't come from csv - in future GUI can add from staging to check for missing ingredients and add if necessary.
-- FEATURE: Add recipe as ingredient - need to do some refactoring in dbcommons and the refactor DAL item.
 Started on branch RecipeAsIngr
 - FEATURE: Edit pantry items, recipes, meals
 - FEATURE: For top ten pantry items by protein for animal=0 vs 1, calculate cal per g protein (and similar)
 - FEATURE: display g protein from animal sources, carbs from white flour